adamsoliev/adamsoliev.github.io/_posts/2024-01-27-distributed-operating-systems.markdown

 What info to log?
-  * record every message that every process receives, including the content and the execution order?
-    * no since content can be arbitrarily large
-    * no since execution order might operate at a batch level (a number of message together), not single message

-    > insight: message content in data processing applications is often output of deterministic computation performed by the sender (easy to recompute)
+  * since we can't log every message exchanged (each might be arbitrarily large and computation is performed at a batch level) and know that message content is usually computed deterministically (easy to recompute)

-    * record the lineage (of object, to be precise) instead of the raw data.
+  * we can record the lineage (of object, to be precise) instead of the raw data.
   Lineage of object consists of the task that created it and the lineage of each of the task’s arguments (a process’s local state and one or more objects).
 Object here is application data and task is description of the computation.
   * if there is nondeterminism in execution order, that task execution order must also be recorded in the lineage
   * if a process executes nondeterministic events during a task, application can record such events as part of the task description

 How to log it?
   * instead of storing the lineage reliably before the task is executed, forward